sureshvenkatesan/jf-transfer-migration-helper-scripts/check-access-sync/access-sync-readme.md

 ```

-There are some more  to encrypt the access.bootstrap_after_domain_change.json and rename to access.bootstrap.json as  mentioned in the document,
-to the PE team can use it.
+There are some more steps to encrypt the `access.bootstrap_after_domain_change.json` and rename to `access.bootstrap.json` as  mentioned in the document, so that the PE team can use it.
 ---